macrocosme/amber_meta/README.md

   print_only=True
 ) # Print only will not launch the amber job.
 When False, the command will be run via subprocess.

-# Read .trigger file to pandas' dataframe
+# Read amber output .trigger files (e.g. steps 1..N) pooled into a pandas dataframe
 df = ar.get_amber_run_results_from_root_yaml(
   input_file,
   root='subband',